How to Spend 2 Epic Days in Olympic National Park

 With so little time in the park, it’s important that you know where you’re going to sleep and that you have a plan.
 This list includes options for hotels and camping.
 RV, campervan, car, and tent camping are available throughout the park.

 Note: many of the campgrounds in Olympic National Park are first-come, first-served.
 So, during the busy season, finding a place to sleep could be tough.
 If you are set on one place, arriving close to check-in time is ideal.
-You can view the status of all of the campgrounds here.

 Spend your first night in Port Angeles, Washington.
 If you have time and are able to camp, consider driving a bit more to Hurricane Ridge.